isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-early-printing-in-the-philippines.md

 In this respect, it also bears similarities with another earlier work.
 Penned in 1583 by another Dominican friar, Fray Luis de Granada, who was a noted theologian, writer and preacher, the Introducción del Símbolo de la Fe (Introduction of the Symbol of Faith) was an attempt to explain the Christian doctrine through natural theology – an argument that evidence of intelligent design in nature points to the existence of a creator God.
 This approach was probably designed to appeal to learned Chinese readers as shown in the illustration of a Western scholar-priest conversing with a Chinese scholar.[^11]
 As for the copy in the Vatican Library, its provenance remains uncertain.
 One view contends that it predates the Doctrina Christiana in the Library of Congress and the National Library of Spain.
 Unlike most officially approved publications which were dated, this book was not.
 According to the title page it was printed with licence, but the omission of the year of publication has led some to speculate that the work was printed before the necessary permit could be secured due to the urgent need to evangelise to the Chinese community.
 This view has been challenged by others who place the publication in the early 1600s based on studies of its linguistic and physical characteristics.
 Although its history cannot be conclusively determined, the identification of its printer, Keng Yong, throws a spotlight on the role that Chinese printers played in the development of early printing in the Philippines.[^12]

-<div style="background-color: white;">Memorial de la Vida Christiana en Lengva China
-(《 新刊僚氏正教便览》; A Printed Edition of the Guide to the True Faith in God ) was written by Dominican padre Domingo de Nieva.
-It was printed in 1606 by Chinese Christian printer, Pedro de Vera.
-The title page is in Spanish and main text is in Chinese.
-Retrieved from Österreichische Nationalbibliothek website.</div>

 ##### Contributions of Early Chinese Printers
 known only by their baptismal names, were two early Chinese Christian printers involved in some of the earliest imprints found in the Philippines.
 Under the auspices of Francisco Blancas de San José, a Dominican priest, the first typographical press was set up by Juan de Vera in the Chinese settlement of Binondo.